 This usually takes 5 – 7 days according to Citibank, so you might want to take this into account.

-I have a citibank plus visa account.
+I have a citibank plus MasterCard account.
 We are visiting usa later in the year.
 Is this account still fee free without transaction costs?

 This account still doesn’t charge fees for international transactions or ATM withdrawals.